rubocode/vision-lk/memories/autograph.md

 ![candle](photos/candle-90.png)

 Before I left for the USA from IFS, I collected autographs from my friends and colleagues at the IFS.
-The one above was the first page written by Rohan Gunaratna.
+The one above was the first page entry by **Rohan Gunaratna**.
 A couple of other significant ones are given below.

 ### Samantha De Silva